TKapitan/ALRM-VSCode/README.md

   - Specifies username for autentification in the API
 - **al-id-range-manager.password**: API Password
   - Specifies password for autentification in the API
-- **al-id-range-manager.assignableRange**: Assignable Ranges
-  - Specifies how the assignable ranges should be used.
-  - Values
-    - API: Using this value, the assignable range will be mandatory.
-    - Do Not Use: Using this value, the assignable range will be skipped.

 ### Deprecated Settings (still available)